timmolderez/balloontip/trunk/project/distribution/README.txt

 Balloontip --- Quick readme

-To start the demo application: Double-click balloontip_with_examples_ ... .jar
+To start the demo application: Double-click balloontip-examples- ... .jar

-To use balloon tips in your project: Use balloontip_ ... .jar
+To use balloon tips in your project: Use balloontip- ... .jar

 For more information: Check doc/manual/index.htm